peasantbird/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

-6. As of v1.4, we have received reports that a warning is thrown even when there are no names that users considered similar.

-After testing, we determined that users in fact had two names that were very short, and this caused a discrepancy between commonly expected behavior and actual implementation.
-We defined distance between similar names as either one name contains the other entirely, or the Levenshtein distance between the two names is 2 or less (It takes 2 or fewer substitutions/additions/removals to turn one of the names into the other.)
-An unintended effect was that, for example, if you had short names (e.g "d", "hi", in the original case for us), the names would match despite normal users probably not defining these two names as similar.
-Possible future enhancements would be to make it percentage-based, so that short names are not producing warnings unnecessarily.
+#### 4. Better fields for buyers and sellers

-7. Currently, we have sellers only having one selling address and one house info.
+* Currently, we have sellers only having one selling address and one house info.
 This is not fully representative of all real-life conditions, since a seller can own and sell multiple houses.
 Likewise, a buyer could be theoretically searching for multiple houses (e.g. a rental firm).
 However we have decided in this early version, and in view of our target audience (student/junior realtors) to have a one-to-one correspondence to simplify the